Arachni/arachni/README.md

 ## Disclaimer

-Arachni is free software and you are allowed to use it as you see fit.<br/>
+This is free software and you are allowed to use it as you see fit.
-However, I can't be held responsible for your actions or for any damage caused by the use of this software.
+However, neither the development team nor any of our contributors can responsible for your actions or for any damage caused by the use of this software.